timothyrrogers/coding-bigram/README.md

 This would only create bigrams after the first word of each sentence.
 The delimiter that was used was a space for each word.

+This will also create a histogram of the string that is passed in.
+To show a larger section of this histogram I used part of the Gettysburg address.
+I have also attached the histogram.html of what was run after the test to see how it looked.

 This doesn't take into account special characters in the word or at the beginning or end of the word.
 This doesn't take into account apostrophes or hyphens.